 The proposed site for the new middle school is located off of McEver Road, across from the old Free Chapel site.

-Adrian Niles, Gainesville chief operations officer, said the preliminary checklist from the Georgia Department of Education has gone well, and the district is conducting studies on the land.
+Niles said the preliminary checklist from the Georgia Department of Education has gone well, and the district is conducting studies on the land.

 “We want to make sure that the property is feasible for building on,” Niles said.
 “We’re excited about a new middle school.
 If everything goes well in March with the bond referendums, we actually look to break ground on the new middle school fall or winter of this year.”

 Williams said the building would automatically alleviate 750-900 students from Gainesville Middle.

 The school would start off with those students but will have the capacity to hold 1,200.
 Williams said the current fifth graders would become the new school’s first eighth graders.